inforlife/process/issues.md

 According to its category, a GitHub Issue needs specific information to be considered complete and so ready to be implemented.

-**The only updates allowed without being described in an Issue are "dependency upgrades" such are upgrading the version of the Ruby programming language or that of a Ruby Gem used for the project.
+<div class="alert info">The only updates allowed without being described in an Issue are "dependency upgrades" such are upgrading the version of the Ruby programming language or that of a Ruby Gem used for the project.
-Any other change in the source code must become from an approved GitHub Issue.**
+Any other change in the source code must become from an approved GitHub Issue.</div>

 ## Approval